nunoramanlal/banking-api/README.md

 ## CI/CD

-GitHub Actions runs `./mvnw verify` on every push to `main` and every pull request.
+GitHub Actions runs `./mvnw verify` on every push to `main`.
 The workflow starts PostgreSQL via `dockerStart.sh`, runs the full test suite, and uploads the JaCoCo coverage report as a downloadable artifact.
 See [`.github/workflows/ci.yml`](.github/workflows/ci.yml).